marcosmartinez7/geth-regtest/README.md

 # Motivation

 Normally, at `Bitcoin`, `Rootstock` or other blockchains there are regression test configurations for development.
-Those configs allows:
+Those configs allow the developer to:

 - Mine blocks fast for when we are under development (like `Truffle` or `Ganache` i.e)
 - Test our dApps, Smart Contracts or layer two solutions